buyattib/recipe-app/readme.md

 ## Recipe app

-Small fullstack app to practice and learn frontend and backend development.
+Small FullStack app to practice and learn frontend and backend development.

 The frontend is a React project initialized with viteJS.
 The idea is to learn TypeScript, MUI, react-hook-form, zustand and wouter trying to implement some concepts of clean architecture.